 It is easy to fall into the trap of seeing trauma as something that is all bad.
 However, my life has been enriched from experiencing trauma.
 I have had many beautiful experiences that I know I would never have had if I did not experience trauma.

-I have experienced so many different worlds that I would have never known if I did not have trauma.
+I have experienced so many different worlds that I would have never known if I did not experience trauma.
 So this brings me back to my question.
-What’s something funny, or beautiful, quirky for you as a result of having trauma?
+What’s something funny, beautiful, or quirky for you as a result of experiencing trauma?

 Now you know the power of Trauma Informed Care.
 Let’s turn this framework into a mindset for personal, social and political change.
 If you are unable to, you might need help first, to get safe or become ‘unstuck’ from trauma.
 Reach out for trauma informed care. #YouBelong